Oliver-Binns/Website/Content/posts/terraform-provider-googleplay.md

 }
 ```

+Again, you can find the possible values for permissions in the [Google Play Developer API documentation](https://developers.google.com/android-publisher/api-ref/rest/v3/grants#applevelpermission).

 # The result

 ## Tying it together

 something something invite email + example pull request
+running it in GitHub Actions

 ## Taking it further...

 The great thing about Terraform is there’s a whole ecosystem of other providers that you can tie together into your Infrastructure-as-Code.
 For example: there’s an [official Firebase Terraform provider](https://firebase.google.com/docs/projects/terraform/get-started) for managing projects, permissions and other resources.
-You could create a role that gives your developers access to Google Play, Firebase, AWS and more with single easy change.
+You could create a role that gives your developers access to Google Play, Firebase, GitHub, AWS and more with single easy change.
 And even more importantly, you can ensure that access gets revoked from all these systems once it is no longer needed!!

 ## Get in touch